a woman packing a carry on suitcase with clothing while sitting on the floor

 I feel like either people are like, oh, tell me more about these magical bars, or are completely against the idea.
 To be honest, I really didn’t want to try them, but I am so glad that I finally gave in!
 Not only does it save a ton of space in my carry-on, but also a ton of plastic!
 I will say that shampoo and conditioner bars aren’t one size fits all or even most!
 You need to make sure you match your hair needs with the products.
 I’ve tried some that I hated, while most others are fabulous!

 A few companies to check out include Brixy and Ethique.
 I really like recommending Ethique because they have small sample boxes, so you can try multiple options, which is great when you’re just starting out with shampoo and conditioner bars but also ideal for travel!
-The little box easily slips into my makeup bag, and a tiny bar lasted me a month!
+The little box easily slips into my bag, and a tiny bar lasted me a month!
+Also check out my full review on BRIXY’s shampoo bars.

 boxes of vegan shampoo bars created by the brand brixy next to a bar covered in suds on a pink tile background